Cartesian to Cylindrical Coordinate Converter

 Data Source and Methodology

-All calculations follow standard mathematical transformation formulas for coordinate system conversions, recognized in mathematics, physics, and engineering fields.
+This conversion follows the standard mathematical transformation formulas recognized in mathematics, physics, and engineering references.